 Lecter has an amazing eye for detail, and his drawings got him an internship at Johns Hopkins Medical Center in Baltimore, from which he later graduated with a degree in medicine.
-Moreover, in The Silence of the Lambs you can see Hannibal’s expert delineations of Florence and Clarice Starling.
+Moreover, in The Silence of the Lambs, you can see Hannibal’s expert delineations of Florence and Clarice Starling.

 In the TV show, we see him sketching, among other things, the Primavera by Botticelli.
 It’s reasonable to assume that as a classicist, and a student of medicine he would have a whole collection of works by the Renaissance genius (and probably his famous notebooks too).

-From the materials related to our psychiatrist we learn that except for his native Lithuanian, he’s also fluent in variety of different languages including Italian, German, Russian, Polish (he must the first foreigner ever to be fluent in my native tongue), French, English and Spanish, and even some Japanese.
+From the materials related to our psychiatrist we learn that except for his native Lithuanian, he’s also fluent in a variety of different languages including Italian, German, Russian, Polish (he must the first foreigner ever to be fluent in my native tongue), French, English and Spanish, and even some Japanese.

 He learned all with the help of his staggering intellect, and by traveling widely, but he also had to pick up a system for mastering new languages.
-The book by Gabriel Wyner who speaks six languages fluently, might prove to be a solid foundation for this kind of system.
+The book by Gabriel Wyner who speaks six languages fluently might prove to be a solid foundation for this kind of system.

 Among his many skills, Lecter also has a knack for interior design.
-In the movies we don’t really see his chambers, but in the TV show, many scenes take place at Hannibal’s lavishly decorated place in Baltimore.
+In the movies, we don’t really see his chambers, but in the TV show, many scenes take place at Hannibal’s lavishly decorated place in Baltimore.

 His imposing family house which keeps Lecter’s dark secretes is done mostly in the European style.
 Except for having a natural aesthetic taste, he probably read at least one good book on interior design.